nmsjayden/UserScripts/README.md

-Recommended to use TamperMonkey or Violentmonkey for these scripts.
+# Userscripts Collection

+A collection of maintained userscripts focused on automating repetitive tasks, bypassing unnecessary restrictions, and improving overall workflow efficiency.

+---

 ## Disclaimer

-I’m still learning and currently in school, so many of these scripts are AI.
-Tho I do review and test it myself before releasing to make sure everything works properly and I dont release straight slop.
+I’m still learning and currently in school, so many of these scripts are AI-assisted.
+However, I review and test everything before releasing to make sure it works properly and isn’t low quality.

-I also actively maintain the projects.
+I actively maintain these projects.

-If you’re more experienced and want to improve or rewrite something I highly encourage it as I look up to those who can code.
+If you’re more experienced and want to improve or rewrite anything, contributions are welcome.

-If you run into issues or have suggestions, feel free to open an Issue.
-Otherwise, enjoy!
+If you run into issues or have suggestions, feel free to open an issue.

-- Sorry AutoLuarmor is obfuscated, im just trying to not get people detected. (if you request i will give deob)
+**Note:** AutoLuarmor is currently obfuscated to reduce detection.
+If needed, I can provide a deobfuscated version on request.

+---

+## Installation

+It’s recommended to use:

+* TamperMonkey
+* Violentmonkey

+---

+## Userscripts Overview

+### AutoLuarmor

+Handles Luarmor key systems automatically.

+* Retrieves keys
+* Bypasses Luarmor links
+* Manages key workflows

+---

+### Edpuzzle Fix

+Fixes issues with Edpuzzle answer scripts.

+* Resolves CSP (Content Security Policy) errors
+* Restores functionality for answer tools

+---

+### GmetrixAI

+Automates answering Gmetrix questions using AI.

+* Uses OpenRouter for AI queries
+* Generates answers automatically
+* Reduces manual input

+---

+### ICEV Solver

+Automates ICEV assignments with a two-step approach.

+* Submits an initial attempt to gather answers
+* Parses results
+* Re-submits with correct answers

+---

+### ULB (Unknown Link Bypasser)

+Bypasses lesser-known ad-link services.

+* Supports:

+  * shortxlinks
+  * dl.surf
+  * tpi.li
+  * shrtslug

+---

+## Contributing

+Contributions are encouraged.
+You can:

+* Optimize code
+* Improve reliability
+* Add new features or bypasses

+Submit a pull request if you make improvements.

+---

+## Support

+If something isn’t working:

+* Open an issue
+* Provide a clear description
+* Include screenshots or logs if possible

+---

+## Notes

+These scripts are designed to save time and reduce friction.
+They are actively maintained and will continue to be improved.
+## ----I AM NOT RESPONSIBLE FOR ANY BLACKLISTS OR TROUBLE YOU MAY GET IN.----

+Use responsibly.